dougalstanton/rpg/_reports/trophy-gold-huntsmans-manor.md

 ---
 title: "The Huntsman's Manor"
+summary: "A first Trophy Gold incursion, from an encounter I imagined"

 system: "Trophy Gold"
 supplements: ["Trophy Solo"]

 series: "Strangers on a Misty Road"
 session: 1
 ---